 A case in point is Are We Entering a New Political Era?, a May 31, 2021 New Yorker magazine profile of the insurgent group Justice Democrats who, it reports, are “reshaping the Democratic Party by giving moderates an unignorable reason to guard their left flank.”
 The article considers the politics of the climate crisis and the Green New Deal in some detail without once mentioning carbon taxing — a clear sign that the idea of pricing carbon emissions has fallen off progressives’ political map.

 (Curiously, the article mischaracterizes Bernie Sanders’ 2016 climate plan as relying on “tax cuts and other market-based incentives.”
 Sanders’ climate platform actually centered on an aggressive carbon tax, not tax cuts.)

-After a brief look at a pivotal 2016 carbon tax referendum, this page assesses political progressives’ stances toward carbon pricing as of 2021, the first year of the Biden presidency.
-It can be viewed as a companion to the Carbon Pricing and Environmental Justice page we created in March of the same year.
+Here, after a quick look back at the watershed 2016 carbon tax referendum in Washington state, we assess political progressives’ stances toward carbon pricing as of 2021, the first year of the Biden presidency.
+This page can be viewed as a companion to the Carbon Pricing and Environmental Justice page we created in March.